MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteContentType.md

 ## SYNOPSIS
 Retrieve the metadata for a \[content type\]\[contentType\] in a \[site\]\[\] or a \[list\]\[\].

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSiteContentType](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteContentType?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)